ITU-BDSA2025-GROUP19/Chirp/docs/report.md

 - Logging in as an existing user
 - Creating a new cheep
 - Verifying that a cheep appears in the timeline
-- Verifying that the cheep is persistent
+- Verifying that the cheep is persisted

 These tests provide a strong level of confidence and assurance by confirming that multiple layers work together correctly.